ChristopherBeltran/ChristopherBeltran.github.io/_posts/2018-07-17-class_it_up.markdown

 ---
 layout: post
 title:      "Class It Up"
-date:       2018-07-18 00:46:04 +0000
+date:       2018-07-17 20:46:05 -0400
 permalink:  class_it_up
 ---

 The way I view Classes, is as a set of blueprints that will allow us to plug and play in the future.
 A class can also be viewed as a factory, that consists of an assembly line, all working together to churn out a product.
 In the world of Ruby, the assembly line processes are referred to as methods, while the product being churned out is our object.

 Each object is manufactured through these methods, with attributes and behaviors added to it along the way.
-I'm going to give a high level overview of what the process would look like to add an expansion team to Major Leage Baseball, by plugging into a class.
+I'm going to give a high level overview of what the process would look like to add an expansion team to Major League Baseball, by plugging into a class.

 * I'll start off by creating the class **Team**